AmandaCIdev/full-stack-capstone/README.md

 4. **Home Page - ‘Home’**
    - A curated collection of images, organised into categories represented by flip cards corresponding to various events hosted on the platform.
 Each flip card displays an image relevant to the event it represents, providing users with a visual overview of the available activities.
 These flip cards serve as a convenient way for young users to browse through the different events and select those of interest to them.
-   - The Login / Register button will take users to the login page, if users do not have an account there is a link to the registration page
+   - The Login / Register button will take users to the login page, if users do not have an account there is a link to the registration page.

 <p align="center">
   <img src="static/images/Login Success to Events-Events.png" width="100%" height="100%">